Dzon14/Obsidian/Obsidian/Electromagnetic Fields/capacitance.md

 ## [[How to find the capacitance]]

 ## 3 or more [[Conductor|conductors]]
-In general we consider an N-[[conductor]] system in an isolated system.
+In general we consider an N-[[Conductor]] system in an isolated system.
 The charges from all conductors contribute to the [[electric potential]] in each conductor.
 $$V_{N} = p_{N1}Q_{1}+p_{N2}Q_{2} + \text{... }+ p_{NN}Q_{N}$$whereas $p_{ij} \equiv \text{coefficients of potential}$, or in terms of charges $$Q_{N} = c_{N1}V_{1}+c_{N2}V_{2}+ \text{ ... } + c_{NN}V_{N}$$where $c_{ii} \equiv \text{coefficients of capacitance}$ and $c_{iy}(i \neq j) \equiv \text{coefficients of induction}$.

 - How do we relate coefficients of capacitance and induction to coupling capacitance of two conductors?
 For a 3-conductor system, conductor 0 is conducting earth at $V_{0}= 0$.